Kos & Nisyros sailing holidays

 Nisyros can experience the Meltemi Etesian wind through late June – August.

-This is most obvious on the Eastern and Western flanks of the volcano, where trees are bent towards the South from the force of the winds.
+This is most obvious on the eastern and western flanks of the volcano, where trees are bent towards the south from the force of the winds.
 The wind may be especially strong on the island due to jet effects as it passes over Kos.

 Weather forecasts on board.